Page Content

 Fellow life

-At Mayo Clinic, we prioritize your physical and mental well-being.
-We emphasize the importance of maintaining a healthy work-life balance.
-As a fellow, you’ll have access to a comprehensive wellness curriculum that includes core lectures on topics related to health, wellness, personal finance, and resiliency, as well as regularly scheduled wellness activities and events.
+At Mayo Clinic, your physical and mental health is our priority.
+We promote the importance of maintaining a healthy work-life balance.
+As a fellow, you’ll experience a robust wellness curriculum that includes core lectures on topics related to health, wellness, personal finance, and resiliency, as well as regularly scheduled wellness activities and events.

 Fitness centers

-All Arizona learners can also sign up to take fitness classes and health workshops through the department of Integrative Health or through the Mayo Clinic Well-Being program.
+All Arizona learners can also sign up to take fitness classes and health workshops through the department of Integrative Medicine and Health or through the Mayo Clinic Well-Being program.

 Groups on campus